SirJuggeth/Graph_Analyzer/README.md

 # Graph_Analyzer
 ###
-Input adjacency matrix, print shortest paths to / from all nodes
+Takes an adjacency matrix as input and prints the shortest paths to / from all nodes of the matrix.
 ###